Skip to main content

 Fifth Grade Google (updating)5th Grade

-Even though the Arizona Mathematics Standards have been reviewed and revised in 2016, it is suggested that you still utilized Common Core math support documents to assist with planning, curriculum design and professional development.
-Please make sure that you are analyzing the Arizona Mathematics Standards for alignment to the Common Core Math Standards.
+Even though the Arizona Mathematics Standards were reviewed and revised in 2016, it is suggested that you still utilize Common Core math support documents to assist with planning, curriculum design, and professional development.
+Please make sure that you are analyzing the Arizona Mathematics Standards for alignment with the Common Core Math Standards.
 There are some differences between the Common Core and the Arizona Mathematics Standards.
-But support materials are still beneficial in planning and in getting to know the content standards.
+However, support materials are still beneficial in planning and in getting to know the content standards.

 Here are additional reliable and valid progression documents to assist your planning.

-*Please contact Eboney Mckinney for an accessible version.
+*Please contact the Academic Standards Math Team for an accessible version.

 House Bill 2477